Internet Provider Data Caps Guide

 Does CenturyLink have data caps?

-Yes, Cox caps all its internet plans at 1 TB of data.
+All of Cox’s internet plans come with a 1,280 GB data cap.
 However, you can purchase an additional 500 GB for $29.99 per month or unlimited data for $49.99 per month.

 What happens if I exceed my Cox data allowance?